 Cambridge Children’s is a unique collaboration between Cambridge University Hospitals, University of Cambridge and the Cambridge and Peterborough NHS Foundation Trust.
+We will combine our expertise, experience and shared vision for the future with the support of visionary philanthropists.

 The department of Paediatrics and the department of Psychiatry form part of the University of Cambridge’s School of Clinical Medicine, which is recognised as the top medical school in the United Kingdom and one of the top three medical schools in the world (QS World University Rankings 2018).